-Even though it is still September, I already started making beanies, hats and Christmas decoration.
+Even though it is still Fall, I already started making beanies, hats and Christmas decorations.
 I just love this fall and winter season so much, I need to start as early as possible.
-But because many crocheters like to be prepared and also start their creations early for craft fairs or to make presents you are just feeding my addiction to making more fall and winter patterns.
+But because many crocheters like to be prepared and also start their creations early for craft fairs, you are just feeding my addiction to making more fall and winter patterns.

-This beanie makes me dream about windows in the city that are dark and frosted in due to a winter storm.
-When I create patterns I always imagine a story it tells when making and wearing this gorgeous and easy to make design.
+This Frosted Window Beanie makes me dream about windows in the city that are dark and frosted in due to a winter storm.
+When I create patterns I always imagine a story it tells when making and wearing this gorgeous and easy to make and design.

-The wonderful thing about beanies and hats is that they are so easily adjustable to any head size that it needs to be made for.
-You only need 2 measurements: head circumference and the head height (between the eye brows and the top of the head).
+The wonderful thing about beanies and hats is that they are so easily adjustable to any head size.
+You only need two measurements: head circumference and the head height (between the eyebrows and the top of the head).

 Stop increasing the circle (diameter in inches) = head circumference (in inches) divided by Pi (3.14)